Blast. Pretreat. Coat.

 We specialize in media blasting, powder coating, and painting for customers in the states of Nebraska, Iowa, Kansas, Missouri, and the surrounding Midwest.
 Kaser Blasting & Coatings is a division of Kaser Painting, Inc., established in 1987.

 Powder coating is applied electrostatically and then cured at 400 degrees, creating a hard, durable finish.
 When you need great quality, a fast turnaround, and reasonable costs, powder coating is the best option.
+Ask us about our stock colors.

 Liquid coating is more versatile than powder coating, but is more labor intensive and generally more expensive on common parts.
 When it comes to extremely large or heavy parts, or if durability is less of a concern, liquid coating is more efficient than powder coating.